 Another option is to stay put in Osaka, which makes for a more chilled-out itinerary, but you can still get out of Osaka on these day trips:

-• Day 1: Arrive in Osaka, explore the city
+- Day 1: Arrive in Osaka and explore the city

-• Day 5: Explore Osaka and fly out
+- Day 5: Explore more Osaka before leaving

 Below I have outlined each city and what you can expect to see, so you can decide for yourself whether it’s worth visiting or not.